lamjay415/JS-Project-Speech-Game/README.md

 In addition, this project will include:

+* Visuals for user input for the controls
 * An About modal describing the background and rules of the game
 * A production README